mila-iqia/ResearchTemplate/docs/index.md

 [![license](https://img.shields.io/badge/License-MIT-green.svg?labelColor=gray)](https://github.com/mila-iqia/ResearchTemplate#license)

 !!! note "Work-in-Progress"
     Please note: This is a Work-in-Progress.
-The goal is to make a first release by the end of summer 2024.
+The goal is to make a first release by the end of fall 2024.

 This is a research project template.
 It is meant to be a starting point for ML researchers at [Mila](https://mila.quebec/en).